pombredanne/omg-monitor/README.md

 Input
 -----

-The input are response times gathered by Pingdom, which we use Dan Craig's [python-restful-pingdom] to get the Pingdom data used to train the [NuPIC] model.
+The input are response times gathered by Pingdom.
+We use the [python-restful-pingdom] module to get the Pingdom data used to train the [NuPIC] model.
 The model is first trained with the last 5000 response times of the specified checks, after which it starts learning online, making a request per minute per check to Pingdom.

 Output